OSSCanada/cosmos-db-workshop/README.md

     - Geo Replication
     - Setting Consistency Models
 2. Deploying Cosmos with a Mongo DB Model/API as your Primary DB Model/API
-3. Deploying Cosmos with a Gremlin Graph DB Model/API as your Primary DB Model/API
+3. Deploying Cosmos with a Gremlin Graph DB Model/API as your Primary DB Model/API [Optional]
 4. Inserting/Updating/Querying via the Azure Portal as the Primary Interface
 5. Inserting/Updating/Querying your DB using differnt API/Model types (secondary access)
 6. Deploying a Node.js Web API that can access your Cosmos instance via Mongo API